Skip to content

 bin/uc volume write --full_name <catalog>.<schema>.<volume>

-Writes sample txt data to a randomly generated file name(UUID) in the volume.
+Writes sample text data to a randomly generated file name(UUID) in the volume.
 This is an experimental feature.

 bin/uc volume delete --full_name <catalog>.<schema>.<volume>